fbpx

 Yes, we’re talking about your virtual tour filming script, but we also mean your regular tour ‘script.’
 Your admissions team has it memorized down to each step, right?
 They know which classroom to visit for great teacher engagement, and they know when to pause and share a particular statistic for maximum effect with your audience.

-The message shared in that walk around campus needs to translate to this virtual experience.
-Include voice over or text overlays to provide parents with those unique facts, stats, stories, and highlights which bring your school to life.
+The message you share during your in-person walk around campus needs to translate to this virtual experience.
+Include voice-over or text overlays to give parents unique facts, stats, stories, and highlights that bring your school to life.

-Before you start filming, take time to brainstorm those questions and the answers you want to provide.
-This should help as you create tailored follow-up content after the prospective parent watches your video.
+Before you start filming, take time to brainstorm the questions parents usually ask and the answers you want to provide.
+Keep it short.
+Keep it simple.

 Tip #4: Balance Campus Shots with Day-in-the-Life Photos and Footage